www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_jobs.md

 | requisition_id | If included, will return only the jobs that match the given requisition_id
 | opening_id | If included, will return only the jobs that contain at least one opening with the given opening_id.
 | status | One of 'open', 'closed', or 'draft'.
 If included, will only return jobs with that status.
+| department_id | If included, will return only the jobs in this specific department.
+| external_department_id | This may be used instead of department_id and represents the ID of the department in an external system.
+| office_id | If included, will return only the jobs in this specific office.
+| external_office_id | This may be used instead of office_id and represents the ID of the office in an external system.

 <br>
 [See noteworthy response attributes.](#the-job-object)